shaunharker/GitHub-Workflows/README.md

 ## Pull Requests

 In both branching and forking workflows the key concept is that there is a `master` "branch" of a main repository (i.e. main "fork") and the ultimate goal is to copy it (i.e. pull other author's contributions from it), improve it, and then issue a _Pull Request_ (PR).
 Project maintainers inspect pull requests and either approve them or request fixes.

 In the branching workflow, there is only one repository but many "branches" within it, and a pull request from a coauthor Alice will ask that the `master` branch pull from Alice's development branch `alice-dev`.

-In the forking workflow, there are many repositories mirroring a main repository, and a pull request asks that the `master` branch of the main repository will pull from the coauthor's `master` branch in their forked repository.
+In the forking workflow, there are many repositories mirroring a main repository, and a pull request asks that the `master` branch of the main repository will pull from one of the coauthor's branches in their forked repository.
+(It could be their `master` branch, but actually this can cause problems if they make commits after a pull request and don't realize they are changing the PR by doing so!)

 ## Tutorials